blackfyre/flsun.community/src/guide/upgrades.md

 ## Board switch

-Ditching the factory board can have advantages like the handling more stepper drivers (for multiple extruders) or add RGB LED controlling feature through a NeoPixel Bus interface or just and order of magnitude higher computational capacity (Delta style printers require a higher level of computational power than Cartesian style ones).
+Ditching the factory board can have advantages like the handling more stepper drivers (for multiple extruders, ...) or add RGB LED controlling feature through a NeoPixel Bus interface or just and order of magnitude higher computational capacity (Delta style printers require a higher level of computational power than Cartesian style ones).

 ::: tip
 Write up a list of what features you want and choose the board accordingly!